Michael-Nyawade/Michael-Nyawade/README.md

 collaborate effectively with team members and clients.
 * **Critical thinking:** Strong analytical and problem-solving skills, able to identify and address data quality issues and business challenges.
-* **Attention to detail** and ability to work in a pressurized time-sensitive environment
+* **Attention to detail** and ability to work in a pressurized time-sensitive environment.